 Housing and Transportation

-18 Residences at Queen’s are located on the main and west campuses, and range from small buildings that house 68 students to larger halls that house nearly 800 students.
+Queen’s 18 residences are located on the main and west campuses, and range from small buildings that house 68 students to larger halls that house nearly 800 students.
 They offer you a diverse range of living environments for your preferred lifestyle.

 If you’re looking for housing off campus, you can start by browsing the Queen’s Community Housing website for listings that would suit your needs.
 You may also take any questions or concerns to the Student Community Relations Office.

-Community Housing manages the student rental properties owned by Queen’s University: two apartment complexes on the west campus – An Clachan and John Orr Tower – as well as a variety of apartments and houses in the University District (core rentals) around campus.
+Community Housing manages the student rental properties owned by Queen’s University: 2 apartment complexes on the west campus – An Clachan and John Orr Tower – and a variety of apartments and houses in the University District (core rentals) around campus.

-Whether you live in residence or off campus, finding a place to eat is made easier with the university’s meal plans, which give you access todining halls plus 21 retail food locations on campus..
+Whether you live in residence or off campus, finding a place to eat is made easier with the university’s meal plans, which give you access to dining halls and 21 retail food locations on campus.
 Check out Queen’s meal plans and prices.

 A transit pass for Kingston Transit is included in your fees as a full-time student.
 The Bus-It Program gives you unlimited access to Kingston Transit bus services during your time at Queen’s.
 There are routes that run through campus, all of which easily connect to several other routes that can take you anywhere in Kingston.
 Learn more about public transportation options at Queen’s.

-Paid and permit parking is available on campus in various locations on both the main and west campus.
+Paid and permit parking is available on both the main and west campus in various locations.
 There are also a number of bicycle racks installed around campus.
 Check out parking locations and permit costs at Queen’s.

-Wellness in mind, body, and spirit is important to your success at university.
-Student Wellness Services is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some services that are available to you.
+Wellness in mind, body and spirit is important to your success at university.
+Student Wellness Services is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+The following are some services that are available to you.

 For more information on the well-being services provided by Queen’s, contact Student Wellness Services.
-You can also visit Four Directions Aboriginal Student Centre for information on the cultural aspects of health.
+You can also visit the Four Directions Indigenous Student Centre for information on the cultural aspects of health.